 Xigera was also the first camp where we had crafts available for purchase.
 Set up on a side table were beautiful woven baskets and gourds.
 Most were made by the camp staff or their girlfriends/wives.
 I thought the prices were very reasonable, especially for handcrafted items like these.
 During the siesta, we got to watch Thealo, the camp cook, do some weaving on a large basket.
 It is amazing they are made of simple reeds and leaves.
 I bought one gourd and a small basket made by Thealo and another small basket (which kinda match the first one) which was made by our poler Cedric's girl.

 The siesta also introduced us to the common Botswana house spider.
 My tent mate and I, who are both petrified of spiders, were in our tent when I noticed a few ants.
 I grabbed the can of Doom (love that name) and started spraying around the edges of the tent and behind the table.
-Out of the depths comes this rather large dark grey with white spots spider headed straight for my tent-mate.
-It was large, flat, angular in shape and UGLY.
-Of course we proceed to run screaming from the tent, completely forgetting the "if you run, you are dinner" rule.

 Less than a minute later, both Richard and Cedric come running to our tent to see what the commotion is about.
 We tell them "spider" and point into the tent.
 Richard heads in and a moment later comes out with spider in hand and says it is "just a common Botswana house spider".
 Hee.
 Common house spiders where I come from are the size of my pinky fingernail, not the size of my palm.